shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 # Multiprogramming

 Eventually, computers become cheap enough that the user's time is worth more than that of the computers'.
-That means we want to implement multiprogramming as users wish to do many th.
+That means we want to implement multiprogramming as users wish to do many things at once.

-the time of computer becomes cheaper (lower than that of users).
-However, we need to think that our OS will aid in the maximization of resources.
-If we have ram, we should use it.
-If we have, CPU time, we should use it. --> Running multiple programs.
-Von Neumann --> Sharing of CPU implies sharing of Memory.
+As an aside, people often (mistakenly) want their resource usage to be lower (such as when we open the task manager).
+However, for this course, the maximize the usage of resources (CPU Time, Memory) is a good thing.
+It is what allows for multiprogramming (as long as the OS is efficient in management of the resources).

+Also, running multiple programs implies the sharing of memory.
+Since all programs need to be read from memory (in a Von Neumann Architecture), sharing of CPU's time automatically implies the sharing of memory.

+## Memory Management: Partitioning

-We can partition memory and give it to each job/process.
+However, how we share memory is a major concern for the OS.
+A primitive approach may be to partition memory and give it to each job/process.

-One problem with his approach (**protection problem**) is that we need to ensure that programs that does not modify code/data of another program (whether intentionall or not).
-Now, we need to do extra management to ensure that programs are well behaved.
 ![](Assets/Memory%20Partition.png)
+However, one problem with this approach is that we need to ensure that programs cannot modify/read the code and data of other pgorams (**protection problem**), which means that we must do extra tasks for management to ensure that all programs are well behaved.

 One solution: remember bounds and ensure new memory addresses are within bounds
 ![](Assets/Image%20Protection.png)
 Perfectly valid approach, but not what we do.
 We use virtualization.